 These three color panels let you define the colors with which to draw photo eyes that are in the Blocking, Blocked, and Clearing states respectively.

-The Default Types tab has the following properties:
+The Defaults tab has the following properties:

-You'll notice there are several fields with pull-down menus.
+You'll notice there are two fields with pull-down menus.
 From each pull-down menu you can select the default types that are assigned to various conveyor objects when they are first added to the simulation model.

 For more information about the Type Properties dialog box and different settings for each object, see: